mcrank1/cs314413su24pair03p3/README.md

 * SE Radio episode 1
 * APPP chapters 31 and 35

+# Rest of this document needs to be updated!
+Please ignore for now.

 # Setting up the Environment

 * Set up Android 4.2 as an Eclipse user library `Android 4.2` with the external jars